jbx-protocol/juice-contracts-v3/contracts/extensions/README.md

 - Function arguments start with an underscore.
 - Storage parameters do not start with an underscore regardless of visibility.
+- Constants in storage are all caps.
 - `revert` is used instead of `require`.
+- Error names are capitalized in snake case.
 - `for` loops increment at the end as `++i` and test for continuation with `!=`.
 - Solidity version is defined with a caret, currently as `^0.8.6`.